 Clinical placements, including all placements in K-12 schools and community organizations, have been suspended for EDU 100, 200, 210 for the Fall 2022 semester.
 Instructors for these courses will be utilizing supplemental resources to ensure that candidates have an enriching experience that prepares them for their teaching profession.

 If you are taking EDU 100, EDU 200, EDU 210, in the Fall 2022 semester, you will not have a clinical placement or be required to do any volunteer hours.

 - Course materials will be revised and supplemented to accommodate for this change.

 - This will not impact your progression through the program.

 - You will not have to make up these hours.

 - This will not impact your ability to be endorsed for licensure at the completion of the program.

-If you have any questions regarding this change, please contact Melissa Andreoli, the Clinical Coordinator, at firstname.lastname@example.org.
+If you have any questions regarding these hours, please contact the Clinical Coordinator, Melissa Andreoli, at firstname.lastname@example.org.